 - Restaurants that serve alcohol (unless posted)

-Locations where carry is prohibited, even for NYPL permit holders, include:
+Locations where concealed carry is prohibited, even for NYPL permit holders, include:

 - Buildings or grounds used for educational purposes of any school, college or university